-The branch has 322 members, so 54 votes will get you a nomination.
+The branch has 343 members, so 58 votes will be enough for a nomination.

 Best Sound Editing, Best Sound Mixing

-With 487 members in the Sound Branch, the nomination threshold is 85 votes.
+With 503 members in the Sound Branch, three fewer than last year, the nomination threshold has dropped from 85 to 84 votes.

 Best Visual Effects

-An executive committee first narrows the field down to 20 films, and then to a short list of 10.
-Clips from those films of no more than 10 minutes in length are then screened for members of the branch’s nominating committee, which is open to all branch members and is followed by brief discussions with the VFX artists responsible for the work.
+An executive committee first narrows the field down to 20 films, and then to a shortlist of 10.
+Clips from those films are then screened for members of the branch, followed by brief discussions with the VFX artists responsible for the work.

 Best Original Screenplay, Best Adapted Screenplay